chengyin30069/ArchZFSiso/README.md

 ## How does this work

-1. Boot into `archlinux:latest` docker image
-2. Follow setup steps in this [YT tutorial](https://youtu.be/CcSjnqreUcQ?si=iqtFt0PYebQDER6t)
+1. Setup `archlinux:latest` docker image with steps in this [YT tutorial](https://youtu.be/CcSjnqreUcQ?si=iqtFt0PYebQDER6t)
-3. Run the image interactively and compile manually
+2. Run the image and compile it

 ## Compile it yourself
 1. `docker buildx build -t archzfsiso .`